slackapi/node-slack-sdk/docs/_packages/web_api.md

 ```

 #### Handling modals using interactive components
-If you are launching a modal from a slash command, clicking a button, or using [another interactive action](https://api.slack.com/reference/messaging/interactive-components), pass in the  `trigger_id` you received from your event payload in your `views.open` method.
+If you are launching a modal from a slash command, clicking a button, or using another or using [another interactive action](https://api.slack.com/reference/messaging/interactive-components), pass in the  `trigger_id` you received from your event payload in your `views.open` method.

 ```javascript
 const { WebClient } = require('@slack/web-api');